On the symmetry of the electronic density in the three-electron parabolic quantum dot: Conclusion

-Another interesting problem would be to analyze the influence of an external magnetic field on the symmetry of the electronic density.
-For example, the application of the transversal magnetic field to a planar quantum dot does not violate the circular symmetry of the Hamiltonian and, therefore, should not change the symmetry drastically.
+Another interesting problem would be to analyze the possible symmetry breaking caused, for example, by the influence of an external magnetic field.
+The application of the transversal magnetic field to a planar quantum dot does not violate the circular symmetry of the Hamiltonian and, therefore, should not change the symmetry drastically.
 However, if the magnetic field has components parallel to the plane of the quantum dot, then the symmetry of the electronic density will be broken.
-Again, this is the subject of further research.
-Note that effects of symmetry breaking in finite systems were recently reviewed in Ref.~\cite{rashid_prep2012}.
+Finally, we note that effects of symmetry breaking in finite systems were recently reviewed in \cite{rashid_prep2012}.